WA9ONY/Arduino/README.md

 <HR>
 <P align="center"><A HREF="#INDEX">&lt;--</A> <A HREF="https://www.qrz.com/db/WA9ONY">WA9ONY</A> - <A HREF="https://www.youtube.com/user/DavidAHaworth">YouTube</A> - <A HREF="#INDEX">Index</A> - <A HREF="http://www.stargazing.net/david/RPi/index.html">RPi</A> - <A HREF="http://www.stargazing.net/david/index.html">Website</A> <A HREF="#P12">--&gt;</A></P>

-# Project 1: ChatGPT Arduino Book
+# Title: "Arduino: A Comprehensive Guide to Interactive Electronics Projects"
-Title: "Arduino: A Comprehensive Guide to Interactive Electronics Projects"
+## By ChatGPT and David Haworth WAA9ONY

 ## Chapter 1.
 Introduction to Arduino

 **Overview of Arduino Platform**

 The Arduino platform has emerged as a revolutionary tool, empowering individuals of all ages and backgrounds to delve into the fascinating world of electronics and programming.
 Developed in Italy in the early 2000s by a team led by Massimo Banzi, Arduino is an open-source electronics prototyping platform that has since gained immense popularity worldwide.
 It provides an accessible and flexible environment for creating interactive projects, enabling both beginners and experienced makers to turn their ideas into reality.